prefix-dev/rattler-build/README.md

 package as output.
 The `test` subcommand can be used to test existing packages (tests are shipped with the package).

+There is also a [terminal user interface (TUI)](https://prefix-dev.github.io/rattler-build/latest/tui/) that can help with building multiple packages and easily viewing logs.

 ### The recipe format

 > **Note** You can find all examples below in the [`examples`](https://github.com/prefix-dev/rattler-build/tree/main/examples)